eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

     value points = array { Polar(pi/4, 0.5), Cartesian(-1.0, 2.5) }; // type Array<Polar|Cartesian>
     value entries = entries(points); // type Entries<Integer,Polar|Cartesian>

+If a type parameter has a default argument, we're allowed to leave out the type argument to that type parameter when we supply a type argument list.
+Therefore `Iterable<String>` means `Iterable<String,Null`>.

+## Covariance and contravariance

-Finally, Ceylon eliminates one of the bits of Java generics that's really hard to get your head around: wildcard types.
+Ceylon eliminates one of the bits of Java generics that's really hard to get your head around: wildcard types.
 Wildcard types were Java's solution to the problem of *covariance* in a generic type system.
-Let's first meet the idea of covariance, and then see how covariance works in Ceylon.
+Let's meet the idea of covariance, and then see how covariance works in Ceylon.

-## Covariance and contravariance

 It all starts with the intuitive expectation that a collection of `Geek`s is a collection of `Person`s.
 That's a reasonable intuition, but, if collections